IvanMatejcic/IvanMatejcic/README.md

 # Hello there! 👋

 My name is Ivan.
-I am a 22 year old student currently studying IT at the University of Rijeka! 🏫
+I am a 22 year old student currently studying computer science at the University of Rijeka! 🏫

 👀 [Check out](https://ivanmatejcic.netlify.app/) my portfolio & CV!